PHYS 1P22/92: Introductory Physics II

 Each quiz will last exactly 1 hour.
 Note that there are 2 hours scheduled for the quiz, 10:00-12:00, but the second hour is only for students who have extra time accommodations through SAS.

-The quizzes will consist of freeform and multiple-choice questions.
-In freeform questions you must show your work to get full marks on your answer.
+The quizzes will consist of freeform questions.
+You must show your work to get full marks on your answer.
 You may get partial marks if your final answer is incorrect but your derivation is mostly correct.

 Regarding significant figures, the general rule that always applies in physics applies in the exams as well: your final answer should have the same number of significant figures as the least precise numerical quantity in the question.
 See section 1.3 of the textbook for more information.